-- Identify at-risk customers: By measuring churn rate and studying the characteristics of customers who leave, you can get a better understanding of which one of your customers are more at-risk to stop using your services in the future.
+- Identify at-risk customers: By measuring the churn rate and studying the characteristics of customers who leave, you can get a better understanding of which one of your customers is more at risk to stop using your services in the future.
 You can also develop an action plan to make sure these customers stay on.

 Cons of customer churn rate

-- Different customers have different values: While churn rate treats every lost customer as the same, this isn’t necessarily the case.
-Losing a customer who was once an active promoter of your brand may hurt your business in the long-run more than losing a passive customer.
+- Different customers have different values: While the churn rate treats every lost customer as the same, this isn’t necessarily the case.
+Losing a customer who was once an active promoter of your brand may hurt your business, in the long run, more than losing a passive customer.

 - Reducing churn isn’t always necessary: Some managers are alarmed by any level of churn.
 While it’s tough to see customers leaving your business, some churn is inevitable.
 Customers who leave may never have been in your target market in the first place.

-- Churn may be hard to calculate: If you’re working in a business with a subscription model, calculating churn rate is straightforward.
-However, for businesses who aren’t using a subscription model, it can be difficult to determine how many customers stayed and left over a certain period of time.
+- Churn may be hard to calculate: If you’re working in a business with a subscription model, calculating the churn rate is straightforward.
+However, for businesses that aren’t using a subscription model, it can be difficult to determine how many customers stayed and left over a certain period of time.